 Target Compensation Levels.
 In recent years, our compensation committee has generally utilized the median of total cash compensation (base salary and cash incentive awards) for similar positions identified using industry and general market data, as well as that of similarly situated executives at the peer company group, as a guideline for evaluating and approving the target total cash compensation for our NEOs.
-In establishing specific base salary amounts and cash incentive award target amounts payable to any individual NEO, our compensation committee takes into consideration a number of factors, such as the individual's specific role, the individual's performance and accomplishment of significant business strategies, the size of the individual's operating group or business unit, the oversight and other responsibilities of the individual, the individual's employment experience, the individual's compensation history at our company, other factors related to the scope or unique nature of the position's responsibilities, and retention considerations.
-For reference, total target cash compensation approved by our compensation committee for our Chief Executive Officer for fiscal 2018 was approximately 82% of the peer group median and at the market survey median studied by the committee.
+In establishing specific base salary amounts and cash incentive award target amounts payable to any individual NEO, our compensation committee takes into consideration a number of factors, such as the individual's specific role, the individual's performance and accomplishment of significant business strategies, the size of the individual's operating group or business unit, the oversight and other responsibilities of the individual, the individual's employment experience, the individual's compensation history at our company, other factors related to the scope or unique nature of the position's responsibilities and retention considerations.
+For reference, total target cash compensation approved by our compensation committee for our Chief Executive Officer for fiscal 2019 was approximately 74% of the peer group median and comparable to the market survey median studied by the committee.

 In approving the amount of long-term equity compensation granted to our NEOs, our compensation committee reviews market data to understand trends and general compensation practices (for example, typical vesting periods, types and values of equity grants and/or the mix of cash and equity compensation).
-In approving our fiscal 2018 equity compensation program, which is described under "-Long-Term Equity Incentive Compensation," our compensation committee also took into consideration market survey and peer group data on equity compensation ranges and recommendations made by the compensation consultant engaged by our compensation committee in order to assess the competitiveness of our company's compensation practices.
-For reference, total target direct compensation (cash and equity) approved by our compensation committee for our Chief Executive Officer for fiscal 2018 was approximately 54% of the peer group median and 76% of the market survey median studied by the committee.
+In approving our fiscal 2019 equity compensation program, which is described under "-Long-Term Equity Incentive Compensation," our compensation committee also took into consideration market survey and peer group data on equity compensation ranges and recommendations made by the compensation consultant engaged by our compensation committee in order to assess the competitiveness of our company's compensation practices.
+For reference, total target direct compensation (cash and equity) approved by our compensation committee for our Chief Executive Officer for fiscal 2019 was approximately 57% of the peer group median and 84% of the market survey median studied by the committee.

 Compensation Mix.
 Our compensation committee reviews all components of the compensation payable to our NEOs, including base salaries, cash incentive awards and long-term equity compensation.
 Our compensation committee generally increases target incentive award levels for an NEO as such officer's responsibilities within our organization increase, thereby more heavily weighting the variable elements of compensation for our most senior executives who are more likely to have a strong and direct impact in achieving strategic and financial goals that are most likely to affect shareholder value.
 Our compensation committee believes that the best interests of our shareholders are served by tying pay to performance and subjecting a meaningful proportion of our NEOs' total compensation to the achievement of company and/or operating group goals.
-When approving the total target compensation of our NEOs, our compensation committee takes into consideration the allocation of the total compensation to base salary, short-term incentive compensation and long-term equity compensation; however, our compensation committee does not expressly allocate or target a specified percentage of total compensation to individual components.
+When approving the total target compensation of our NEOs, our compensation; however, our compensation committee does not expressly allocate or target a specified percentage of total compensation to individual components.

 We have four primary elements of direct compensation for our NEOs, which are described below: base salary; short-term (cash) incentive compensation; performance-based long-term equity awards with additional service requirements; and service-based long-term equity awards.
-As illustrated below, a significant portion of our NEOs' total target direct compensation for fiscal 2018 was "at risk" compensation tied to our company's performance, which we believe further aligns the interests of our NEOs with those of our shareholders:
+As illustrated below, a significant portion of our NEOs' total target direct compensation for fiscal 2019, in particular for our Chief Executive Officer, was "at risk" compensation tied to our company's performance, which we believe further aligns the interests of our NEOs with those of our shareholders: